rmaratos/hangouts-parser/README.md

 # Hangouts Reader
-Hangouts Reader is a commandline pyhton script that allows to read and display the conversations in a Google Hangouts logfile.
+Hangouts Reader is a command line Python script that allows to read and display the conversations in a Google Hangouts logfile.

 ## How to download the logfile?
 Google gives you a nice interface to download your data that is stored in their cloud.
 This does not only work for Hangouts but for a lot more services.
 You find it on [Google Takeout](https://www.google.com/takeout/).
 Go there and choose "Hangouts" and create the archive.
 After a short period of time you can download it via the given link into some folder `$FOLDER`.
 Extract the archive and you should find a file `$FOLDER/$YOUR_USERNAME@gmail.com-takeout/Hangouts/Hangouts.json`.
 Remember this path because we need it in a second.